cybertraining-dsc/fa20-523-319/project/project.md

 ### 3.5 Label Aggregation

-CheXpert use the classification for each mention of observations to arrive at a final label for 14 observations that consist of 12 pathologies as well as the “Support Devices” and “No Finding” observations.
+CheXpert use the classification for each mention of observations to arrive at a final label for 14 observations that consist of 12 pathologies as well as the *Support Devices* and *No Finding* observations.
 Observations with at least one mention that is positively classified in the report is assigned a positive (1) label.
 An observation is assigned an uncertain (u) label if it has no positively classified mentions and at least one uncertain mention, and a negative label if there is at least one negatively classified mention.
 Assign (blank) if there is no mention of an observation.